fedora-infra/datagrepper/datagrepper/docs/reference.rst

 ====================

 ``chrome``
-  Same as that of /raw
+  Same as that of /v2/search

 ``size``
-  Same as that of /raw
+  Same as that of /v2/search

-``is_raw``
-  Checks whether the card is coming from /raw url or not.
-Must be one of either "true" or "false".
-  If card is from /raw url then it will be "true" otherwise "false".